About the Awards

 The Australian International Olive Awards (AIOA) is one of the newest and most comprehensive olive oil and table olive competitions in the world.
 Its aim is to professionally judge extra virgin olive oil (EVOO), flavoured olive oils and table olives from around the globe, uncover those with the highest quality and flavour and then award them medals and trophies in recognition of excellence.

-This competition is a national industry organisation-owned competition: there is no agenda except to promote and celebrate quality extra virgin olive oil, flavoured olive oil and table olive production, and to nurture growers and producers to improve and further develop.
+This competition is a national industry organisation-owned event.
+It prides itself on promoting and celebrating quality extra virgin olive oil, flavoured olive oil and table olive production, and nurturing growers and producers to improve and further develop.

 The inaugural Australian International Olive Awards took place in Adelaide in 2017.
 This competition was the creation of the Australian Olive Association Ltd (AOA), Australia’s Peak Olive Industry Body, and replaced the long standing Australian National Olive Competition (the oldest, largest and most prestigious olive competition in Australia), which would have been in its 21st year.